covagashi/FortuneTelleAI/README.md

 - Contact form requires Firebase setup
 - Tarot readings use simplified Major Arcana only
 - Mobile app builds need additional native configuration

-## License Thoughts

-Since this touches on spiritual/religious themes and AI-generated content, consider the implications of different licenses.
-The codebase itself is straightforward web development, but the AI prompts and mystical content might need additional disclaimers.

----

-*This project was an exploration in alternative AI interfaces and mystical UX design.
-While not commercially released, it demonstrates several interesting technical approaches to conversational AI applications.*